Mike Bright - Founder

 Maria Cristina Vignolo - Spanish Translator Consultant

-Cristina is a teacher who is currently retiring (as of 2013) from her University job in Argentina, where she was born.
+Cristina is a teacher who is retired from her University job in Argentina, where she was born.
 She now lives in Mar del Plata, a seaside resort on the Atlantic coast.
 During her 36-year academic career, she taught English at all age-levels: she worked at kindergartens, primary and secondary schools, as well as tertiary institutions, language laboratories and Universities.
 She lectured on English Grammar, Advanced Language for Specific Purposes, English Phonetics and Phonology, Comparative Phonetics and Analysis of Legal Discourse.

 She likes proofreading, editing, transcribing and translation tasks, both in English and Spanish, and it would be fair to say she is a purist in the language field.
 She was a member of “Clarity”, an international organisation promoting the use of plain language in the area of Law, between 2008 – 2010.
 Due to lack of time, María Cristina has postponed her project to take a degree in Law, a subject of study she truly loves.
 So far, she has had to content herself with a Legal Secretary diploma, which she got in 2011.
 Her favourite word: “service”.
 Her favourite phrase: “At your service.”
 Her favourite sentence: “I want to make my life more meaningful by rendering service!”
 To a large extent, this summarises María Cristina’s goals and priorities at present…